How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Hemp oil that you find in the cooking oil section at your local grocery store is also referred to as "hemp seed oil."
 Making hemp seed oil is significantly different from creating CBD oil, and its uses are also distinctive.

-Hemp oil or hemp seed oil comes from the seeds of hemp crops, where CBD can come from non-hemp plants.
+Hemp oil or hemp seed oil comes from the seeds of hemp crops, whereas CBD can come from non-hemp plants.
 Since there aren't any cannabinoids in the seeds themselves, it's free from CBD, THC, and any other terpenes you're getting in a CBD oil product.

-What Are The Ingredients In CBD Oil?
+What Are the Ingredients in CBD Oil?

 When you're shopping for a bottle of CBD oil, you'll encounter the amount of CBD contained in the product, typically in mg or sometimes a percentage.
-So, what's in the rest of the bottle?

 To make CBD oil more user-friendly and palatable, it's combined with a CBD carrier oil.
 The most popular carrier oils for CBD oils are MCT coconut oil, hemp seed oil, olive oil, or vegetable glycerin.
 Many brands opt for simple, classic formulas of a CBD extract (full spectrum, broad spectrum, or isolate) combined with a carrier oil.
+To increase the palatability of these oils, you can find flavored CBD options.

 CBD oil is reported to have many benefits to our overall health thanks to its interaction with the ECS, which plays an important role in maintaining homeostasis (balance) in the body by regulating other vital systems.
-For more specialized use of CBD oils, you can find ingredients to target its effects, such as melatonin for sleep support or mixed with other hyperconcentrated cannabinoids like CBG to benefit focus
+For more specialized use of CBD oils, you can find ingredients to target its effects, such as melatonin for sleep support or mixed with other hyperconcentrated cannabinoids like CBG to benefit focus.

 When shopping for CBD oils, make sure all the ingredients listed on the packing or product description make sense for the situation you plan to use it for.